insertish/christmas-modpack/README.md

   4. Buff basic solar generator (peak) energy generation from `50 J/t` to `120 J/t`
   5. Buff advanced solar generator (peak) energy generation from `300 J/t` to `720 J/t`

+- Adjust Total Darkness mod:

+  1. Disabled in Nether
+  2. Disabled in End

 ## Additional Configuration

 The following should be configured on the server: